Build vs Buy AI: A Comprehensive Guide

 AI is as much about people as it is about technology.
 The decision to build or buy is about the talent within your organization.

-Building an AI solution from scratch requires a highly specialist team.
+Building custom solutions from scratch requires a highly specialized team.
 This includes data scientists, machine learning engineers, software developers and domain experts who can translate business needs into technical requirements.
 Attracting and retaining this talent can be tough, especially in a competitive job market.
 Managing an AI team also requires leadership that understands both the technical and strategic aspects of AI.

 Buying an AI solution means you’re relying on the expertise of external vendors.
 This is useful if your organization doesn’t have the in-house talent to develop AI.
 Vendors often provide end-to-end solutions from deployment to ongoing support so your team can focus on other strategic areas.
 However, this approach can lead to dependency on external providers and limit your ability to innovate independently.